Compensating for a Major Problem with the Finder app on the Mac

 Searching online, I found possible remedy #2.

-It was in a forum where people were discussing a seizing problem with the Finder app. [see Note 2]
+It was in a forum called AskDifferent at StackExchange.
+People were discussing a seizing problem with the Finder app.

 They pointed out the following dichotomy:

-- However, in the real world, people experience seizing problems after just a few thousand files in one folder.
-At perhaps 2,000 tiles in one folder, Finder stops working.
+In the real world, people experience seizing problems in the Finder app after just a few thousand files in one folder.
+A realistic limit is something like 2,000 to 3,000 files in one folder.
+Much beyond that and Finder stops working.
 It seizes.

 That discussion thread explained all my recent woes.
-I had tens of thousands of files in individual folders.
+I had tens of thousands of files in one individual folder.

 The remedy was to split the files into a bunch of individual folders so that the number of files in each folder is less than roughly 2,000 files.